wrote/clone/documentary/footer.md

 ## TODO

-- [ ] Add a new item to the todo list.
+- [ ] Clone symbolic links and other entities.

 ## Copyright